-To start, Rosnow and Rosenthal (1997) reasoned that participants must be perceptive to demand characteristics in order for there to be a response bias (see also Rosnow & Aiken, 1973; Strohmetz, 2008).
+For there to be a response bias, participants must be able to understand what the study hypothesis is (see also Rosnow & Aiken, 1973; Strohmetz, 2008).
 As an extreme example, imagine that a researcher hands an infant participant a sheet of paper that precisely explains the study hypothesis.
-Demand characteristics are certainly present, but they are not predicted to have an impact because the infant is not receptive to the cues (i.e., cannot read).
-In the present work, we will pay less attention to receptivity as a moderator by focusing on scenarios where participants are likely to be highly receptive to cues.
-However, we will revisit this potential moderator in the General Discussion.
+Demand characteristics are certainly present, but they are not predicted to have an impact because the infant is not receptive to the cues.
+In the present work, we will focus on scenarios where participants are likely to be receptive to cues.

 Motivation to provide hypothesis-consistent responses.

 Response bias is driven by participants’ motivation (or lack thereof) to provide hypothesis-consistent responses.
-Early research in this area characterized participants as “good subjects” who change their responses because they are motivated to help the researcher confirm their hypothesis (Orne, 1962), but alsoare they “apprehensive subjects” who are motivated to respond in a manner that will lead them to be evaluated positively (Riecken, 1962; Rosenberg, 1969; Sigall, Aronson, & Van Hoose, 1970), “negativistic subjects” who interfere with the purpose of the study (Masling, 1966; Cook et al., 1970), and “faithful subjects” who follow directions as closely as possible (“faithful subjects”). .
+Early research in this area characterized participants as “good subjects” who change their responses because they are motivated to help the researcher confirm their hypothesis (Orne, 1962), but alsoare they “apprehensive subjects” who are motivated to respond in a manner that will lead them to be evaluated positively (Riecken, 1962; Rosenberg, 1969; Sigall, Aronson, & Van Hoose, 1970), “negativistic subjects” who interfere with the purpose of the study (Masling, 1966; Cook et al., 1970), and “faithful subjects” who follow directions as closely as possible (Fillenbaun and Frey, 1970)? .
+No one characterization of participant motivations is likely to be correct across all experiments.

-In the most prolific era of demand characteristics research, investigators sought to understand which subject goal predominately mediated response bias.
+Later research investigated which goal predominately mediated response bias.
 For example, Sigall et al. (1970) found that participants increased performance on a simple task when the experimenter indicated that this was their expectation.
 However, participants did not do so when told that increased performance would be indicative of an obsessive-compulsive personality.
 Based on these results, Sigall et al. (1970) concluded that participants were predominately motivated to secure a positive evaluation—not help the experimenter confirm their hypothesis.